pranav2812/SoC-Panorama-Scanner/reports/pranav_report1.md

 Poor results maybe because of direct application of orb creation and mapping on grayscale image.Applying transformations may help.Got to test it thoroughly.

+#### Maksing only makes it worse

+Orb detection on grayscale is much accurate on grayscale images.